 Job Market Paper

-Who Benefits from Euro Area Capital Market Integration?
+Who Benefits from Capital Market Integration in a Monetary Union?

-Presentations: University of Chicago Workshop on Climate, Macroeconomic Uncertainty and Policy; GAINS; Heterogenous Agents in Macroeconomic Models (poster session); 14th Macro Summer Workshop (poster session); ECB DG-Research Internal Seminar; ECB Research Task-Force on Heterogeneity Workshop; Journal of International Economics Summer School (poster session); MFR Summer Session (poster session); ECB Mini-Workshop on Household Economics; Banque de France Internal Seminar.
+Presentations: University of Chicago Workshop on Climate, Macroeconomic Uncertainty and Policy; GAINS; Heterogenous Agents in Macroeconomic Models (poster session); 14th Macro Summer Workshop (poster session); ECB DG-Research Internal Seminar; ECB Research Task-Force on Heterogeneity Workshop; Journal of International Economics Summer School (poster session); MFR Summer Session (poster session); ECB Mini-Workshop on Household Economics; Banque de France Internal Seminar; 20th Doctorissimes (PSE, France) ; ESADE Macro Meetings 2025 (Spain); 2nd Beta Workshop on DSGE (France); T2M (CREST, France); Trans-Atlantic Doctoral Conference (London Business School, UK); HEC Economics PhD Conference (France); Vigo Workshop on Dynamic Macroeconomics (Spain); Ph.D.
+Dissertation Fellows Workshop, Federal Reserve Bank of St. Louis (USA); EEA 2025 (France); Can Heterogeneous Agent Models Be Useful for Central Bankers?
+How?
+(Bank of England, UK) (poster session).

-Previously circulated under "International risk sharing and inequality transmission: an application to the euro area".
+Previously circulated under "International risk sharing and inequality transmission: an application to the euro area" and "Who Benefits from Capital Market Integration in the Euro Area?".

 Working Papers